clux/modul8/Readme.md

 $ modul8 client/main.js -p shared:shared/ > out.js
 ````

-from the path containing fhe shared/ and client/ folders.
+from the path containing the shared/ and client/ folders.

 To load the CommonJS compatible output file from your site simply stick it in the HTML